What Can You Do?

 Sometimes you may need to source help from an external agency.
 The following links may be useful:

-- The BMA have collated a list of websites that cover a variety of topics, e.g. bereavement, addiction, counselling and wellbeing.
+- The BMA offer a wealth of help on their website, that covers a variety of topics, e.g. bereavement, addiction, counselling and wellbeing.

 - Doctors’ Support Network

 - The Royal College of Nursing provides advice and support to members who may be experiencing bullying and harassment in the workplace and can be contacted on 0345 772 6100.